kkvesper/stone-burner/README.md

 stone-burner <command> --help
 ```

-*Note: The first time using terraform you will have to precede your command with `TF_INIT=1` so
+*Note: The first time using terraform you will have to run `stone-burner install` to initialize
-terraform can grab states from its corresponding backends and install the necessary
-plugins.*
+your projects.

 ### Example